AZFO is an organization of birders and ornithologists dedicated to increasing the knowledge of the changing status, identification,

 Troy Corman

-AZFO Board Past- president
+AZFO Board Member, Past- President

 Troy brings his knowledge and passion for Arizona birds to all our programs.